 The story of Bob Lemon is the tale of three careers: as a mediocre infielder prior to World War II, as a star pitcher during post-war era, and finally as a successful major league manager.

-- First Baseball Card appearance 1949 Bowman
+His first Baseball Card appearance was in the 1949 Bowman set.

 Bob Lemon, the Infielder